When the Curious Abandon Honesty: Federated Learning Is Not Private: Existing Data Reconstruction Attacks

 \myparagraph{Optimization-based Instance Reconstruction Attacks}.
 Several attacks aim to reconstruct individual \user data points while also relaxing the assumption that data labels are available to the \attacker.
-Zhu~\etal~\cite{Zhu.2020Deep} proposed Deep Leakage from Gradients (DLG), where a data reconstruction attack is formulated as a joint optimization problem on the labels and input data. iDLG~\cite{Zhao.2020iDLG} sped up the convergence rate of DLG~\cite{Zhu.2020Deep} by analytically computing the labels based on the \users' gradients of the last layer.
+Zhu~\etal~\cite{Zhu.2020Deep} proposed Deep Leakage from Gradients (DLG), where a data reconstruction attack is formulated as a joint optimization problem on the labels and input data, see \Cref{algo:SOA_opt_based_data_reconstruction} in Appendix~\ref{app:passive_reconstruction}. iDLG~\cite{Zhao.2020iDLG} sped up the convergence rate of DLG~\cite{Zhu.2020Deep} by analytically computing the labels based on the \users' gradients of the last layer.
 These works, and other optimization-based ones~\cite{Geiping.2020Inverting}, are limited to a setting where mini-batches only contain a single example, i.e., $B=1$.
 GradInversion~\cite{Yin.2021See} regularizes DLG's objective to improve the extraction fidelity, attaining some success in extraction for mini-batches of size $B>1$.
 In Section~\ref{sub:comparison_previous_work} we compare performance of our approach against a state-of-the-art optimization-based attack.
-Our attack is superior in extracting individual training data even for large mini-batch sizes of $B\geq100$, and being far more computationally efficient (even for passive adversaries in the honest-but-curious model). \myparagraph{Data Extraction Attacks}.
-In concurrent work, Fowl~\etal~\cite{fowl2021robbing} consider a threat model with an active and dishonest \cp, similar to our setup.
-Unlike our \namenoformat, their active attack requires a change of the model architecture: a fully-connected model layer needs to be inserted early in the architecture.
-Since this layer's weights have to contain many weight rows with the exact same weight values, this layer is inherently detectable. \footnote{This is inherent to the attack because the method relies on each row computing the exact same function on the data and binning its result by varying only the bias term, such that it becomes likely that a bin contains only one input.
-Conversely, our \namenoformat are initialized such that it is likely that an output neuron is only activated for a single input in a mini-batch while avoiding imposing a highly regular structure on the weight matrix.} Additionally, they do not discuss passive analytical-extraction attacks.
-Finally, our work generalizes their setup and performs successful extraction at arbitrary model layers, also for textual data.
+Our attack is superior in extracting individual training data even for large mini-batch sizes of $B\geq100$, and being far more computationally efficient (even for passive adversaries in the honest-but-curious model).
+We present a more thorough overview on passive data reconstruction attacks in Appendix~\ref{app:passive_reconstruction}.